CrossEye/BibleLiteracy/index.md

 places to break.
 Chapters and verses are later additions to the text, not in the original sources.
 Occassionally there are strange breaks where a complete thought is split across verses or two bits of unrelated content are combined into one.
 But mostly they are helpful.
+A reference such as "1 John 4:7-8" refers to the book "1 John", its chapter 4, and the verses within that chapter numbered 7 and 8.
+(A number of titles have multiple parts; these indices always precede the shared name; 1 John, 2 John, and 3 John are separate books, not to be confused with a book in a separate section, just called "John".)

 The bible contains over 750,000 words, longer than I novel I've ever read (and I've read War and Peace!)
 But for comparison, the five books published in A